gwijthoff/tacitmedia/index.md

 The luddites, the philosophers, even the tech evangelists all seem to be in agreement that living in a digitally networked world has changed something about the way we understand ourselves as both individuals and members of a public.
 In a moment when digital media are complicating some of our foundational assumptions about everything from democratic consensus to the nature of privacy, we need to take stock of the kinds of humanistic research that can put these developments into perspective.

-This seminar will introduce a range of frameworks useful for thinking through the history, ethics, and aesthetics of digital media.
-Units on emerging approaches to contemporary digital infrastructures (questions of the public, selfhood, privacy, algorithms and inequality) will be paired with an overview of the most influential paradigms in media studies to guide us through these more contemporary issues.
-Concepts from our readings will be operationalized with weekly exercises that will include tactics for or protecting personal data, blocking unwarranted surveillance, and leaving filter bubbles.
+This seminar will introduce a range of frameworks useful for thinking through the history, politics, ethics, and aesthetics of digital media.
+Units on emerging approaches to contemporary digital infrastructures (questions of selfhood, privacy, algorithms and inequality) will be paired with an overview of the most influential paradigms in media studies to guide us through these more contemporary issues.
+Concepts from our readings will be operationalized with weekly exercises that include tactics for or protecting personal data, blocking unwarranted surveillance, and leaving filter bubbles.
 Students will leave with the basic computational literacy necessary for informed scholarship that both critiques and utilizes digital media.

-Guiding us through these wide-ranging subjects will be our structuring theme: "tacit media," or the background, habitual operation of our networked devices that we take for granted and that take us for granted in turn.
-How can something celebrated by prior media theorists: boredom and distraction, what Susan Sontag called "embodied intelligence" and Walter Benjamin referred to as "tactile appropriation"––how can these states continue to be celebrated in our current media and political environment?
+Guiding us through these wide-ranging subjects will be a structuring theme: "tacit media," or the background, habitual operation of our networked devices that we take for granted and that take us for granted in turn.
+How can boredom, distraction, and habit––once celebrated by media theorists as "embodied intelligence" (Susan Sontag) and "tactile appropriation" (Walter Benjamin)––continue to be tactical modes of engagement in our current media and political environment?

-Workshop Series: Data Privacy, Democracy, and The Humanities
+Workshop Series
 ======================

+## Data Privacy, Democracy, and The Humanities

 As part of our seminar, we will lead three workshops open to the undergraduate community on privacy, surveillance, and social media practices.
 Each workshop will pair hands-on exercises using students’ own devices with concepts from our seminar readings.
 Undergrads will be given new perspectives on and tactics for issues that are vital to the health of the networked public sphere today.

 Each event will involve 1) a brief presentation on the issue, 2) a visiting technologist from the Philadelphia area, and 3) a hands-on lesson.
-Together, we will determine together the way to best teach the importance of each issue to undergrads.
+Together, we will determine together the way to best teach the importance of each issue to our undergraduate students.

 <!--
 Issues from smartphone addiction to fake news have computer science programs around the country looking for ways to teach ethics and politics.
 I would like these workshops to examine what the humanities instead offers fraught conversations on digital culture today.
 -->

-- **November 5:** Jessa Lingel, University of Pennsylvania
+- **November 5:** [Jessa Lingel](https://www.asc.upenn.edu/people/faculty/jessa-lingel-phd), Annenberg School of Communication, University of Pennsylvania
-- Rachel Greenstadt, Drexel University
+- [Rachel Greenstadt](http://drexel.edu/cci/contact/Faculty/Greenstadt-Rachel/), Privacy, Security, and Automation Laboratory, Drexel University
-- Hannah Sassaman, Media Mobilizing Project and 2017 Soros Justice Fellow
+- [Hannah Sassaman](https://mediamobilizing.org/soros-justice-fellowship/), Media Mobilizing Project and 2017 Soros Justice Fellow

 # <a name="schedule"></a>Schedule

-**********************
+All readings will be provided in PDF excerpts. <a style="color:red">Book titles in red</a> are recommended for you to purchase.

+◦ ◦ ◦
+{: style="text-align: center"}

 <!--
 ## even weeks: digital media theory